 - Cooked Bones: Cooked bones become weak and can be easily broken by the dogs.
 Broken bones turn into flakes, which is swallowed, can injure intestines.
 This may result in internal bleeding.

 - Raisins and Grapes: Even though the exact reason is still not identified, but dogs are known to suffer from complete renal failure after intake of grapes or raisins.

 As mentioned above, an ideal diet for corgi contains animal-based protein, vegetables, and fruits.
-Following are the items which are good alternatives to packaged dog food and can even be given along with the dry dog food but in the right quantity.
+The following are the items that are good alternatives to packaged dog food and can even be given along with the dry dog food but in the right quantity.